5 Moves To Make Before Year End That Can Save You A Lot of Money on Your 2023 Taxes

 What Should You Do?

-Starting In 2022, New Tax Rule Affecting People Who Use Venmo, Paypal Or Other Payment Apps.
+New Tax Rule Affecting People Who Use Venmo, Paypal Or Other Payment Apps Put On Hold … Again.

 From renting spare rooms and vacation homes to car rides or using a bike…name a service or a craft & handmade item marketplace and it’s probably available through the gig economy which is proliferating through many digital platforms like Uber, Lyft, Doordash, Postmates, Instacart and Airbnb.

-And if you use payment apps like PayPal, Venmo, Square, and other third-party electronic payment networks to pay for goods and services, you should be aware of a tax reporting change that went into effect in January 2022.
+And if you use payment apps like PayPal, Venmo, Square, and other third-party electronic payment networks to pay for goods and services, you should be aware of a tax reporting change that was to go into effect in January 2022.

 Starting with the 2022 calendar year, payment app providers will have to start reporting to the IRS a user’s business transactions if, in aggregate, they total $600 or more for the year.
 The reporting form to use is a Form 1099-K. A business transaction is defined as payment for a good or service.